 Hyperpigmentation On The Chest

-Carefree hours of unprotected sunbathing will show up as patchy discoloration along the upper chest as we age.
-Especially for people with lighter skin.
+Carefree hours of unprotected sunbathing will show up as patchy discoloration along the upper chest as we age, especially for people with lighter skin.
 This sun damage can show up as red and brown age spots, broken blood vessels under the skin, as well as wrinkling and sagging of the skin.

 What you can do: Keep this area well protected.
 It often sees just as much sunlight as your face but is rarely given the same protection.
 Always apply sunscreen to this entire area after you finish your face.
 Because the skin in this area is more delicate than on your face, you’ll want to be careful with any strong home treatments.

-However, a dermatologist will be able to go over the best treatment options with you, like retinoids, vitamin C, exfoliants, and lightning agents.
+However, a dermatologist will be able to go over the best treatment options with you, like retinoids, vitamin C, exfoliants, and lightening agents.
 Several in-office treatments include chemical peels, laser therapy, light-based devices like IPL, fractionated non-ablative lasers, and ablative lasers.